Slovene alphabet: Diacritics

-To compensate for the shortcomings of the standard orthography, Slovenian also uses standardized diacritics or accent marks to denote stress, vowel length and pitch accent, much like the closely related Serbo-Croatian.
+To compensate for the shortcomings of the standard orthography, Slovenian also uses standardized diacritics or accent marks to denote stress, vowel length and pitch accent, much like the related Serbo-Croatian.
 However, as in Serbo-Croatian, use of such accent marks is restricted to dictionaries, language textbooks and linguistic publications.
 In normal writing, the diacritics are almost never used, except in a few minimal pairs where real ambiguity could arise.

 Two different and mutually incompatible systems of diacritics are used.
 The first is the simpler non-tonemic system, which can be applied to all Slovene dialects.
 It is more widely used and is the standard representation in dictionaries such as SSKJ.
 The tonemic system also includes tone as part of the representation.
 However, neither system reliably distinguishes schwa //ə// from the front mid-vowels, nor vocalised l //w// from regular l //l//.
 Some sources write these as ə and ł, respectively, but this is not as common.